MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ---

 # Copying and Pasting in [!INCLUDE[d365fin](includes/d365fin_md.md)]
-You can copy rows or field on a page, and paste them into the same page, another page, or even an external document like Microsoft Excel and Word.
-In short, you press CTRL+C (cmd+C in in macOS) on your keyboard to copy and CTRL+V (cmd+V in macOS) to paste.
+You can copy one or more rows in a list or a single field on a page, and then paste what you copied into the same page, another page, or an external document (like Microsoft Excel and Word).
+In short, to copy, you press CTRL+C (cmd+C in in macOS) on your keyboard.
+To paste, you press CTRL+V (cmd+V in macOS).

 There are several other keyboard shortcuts for copying and pasting that help you save time when entering data.
-For more information about these, see [Keyboard Shortcuts](keyboard-shortcuts.md#CopyRows).
+For more information about these shorcuts, see [Keyboard Shortcuts](keyboard-shortcuts.md#CopyRows).

 This article will try to answer some questions you might have about copying and pasting.